 1. Introductory Czech Language and Culture

 This course focuses on oral communication skills, daily conversation, and the ability to read and write basic texts.
-The course is only offered on a credit-only basis and cannot be taken for a grade.
+This course is only offered on a pass/fail basis.

 2. Intensive Czech Language and Culture

 This course offers a more in-depth study of the Czech language focusing on written and oral communication.
 This is a prerequisite for students interested in taking the semester-long Czech language course.